pagkly/Zed/Investopedia3/Collateralized Debt Obligation (CDO) Definition.md

 ### Types of CDOs

 These tranches of securities become the final investment products: bonds, whose names can reflect their specific underlying assets.
-For example, [mortgage-backed securities (MBS)](https://www.investopedia.com/terms/m/mbs.asp) are comprised of mortgage loans, and asset-backed securities (ABS) contain corporate debt, auto loans, or credit card debt.
+For example, [[mortgage-backed securities (MBS)]](https://www.investopedia.com/terms/m/mbs.asp) are comprised of mortgage loans, and asset-backed securities (ABS) contain corporate debt, auto loans, or credit card debt.
 CDOs are called "collateralized" because the promised repayments of the underlying assets are the collateral that gives the CDOs their value.

 Other types of CDOs include collateralized bond obligations (CBOs)—investment-grade bonds that are backed by a pool of high-yield but lower-rated bonds, and collateralized loan obligations (CLOs)—single securities that are backed by a pool of debt, that often contain corporate loans with a low credit rating.

 ### How Are CDOs Structured?

-The tranches of CDOs are named to reflect their risk profiles; for example, senior debt, mezzanine debt, and junior debt—pictured in the sample below along with their [Standard and Poor's (S&P) credit ratings](https://www.investopedia.com/terms/s/sp.asp).
+The tranches of CDOs are named to reflect their risk profiles; for example, senior debt, mezzanine debt, and junior debt—pictured in the sample below along with their [[Standard and Poor's (S&P) credit ratings]](https://www.investopedia.com/terms/s/sp.asp).
 But the actual structure varies depending on the individual product.

 Image by Sabrina Jiang © Investopedia 2020

-In the table, note that the higher the credit rating, the lower the [coupon rate](https://www.investopedia.com/terms/c/coupon-rate.asp) (rate of interest the bond pays annually).
+In the table, note that the higher the credit rating, the lower the [[coupon rate]](https://www.investopedia.com/terms/c/coupon-rate.asp) (rate of interest the bond pays annually).
 If the loan defaults, the senior bondholders get paid first from the collateralized pool of assets, followed by bondholders in the other tranches according to their credit ratings; the lowest-rated credit is paid last.

 The senior tranches are generally safest because they have the first claim on the collateral.
 Although the senior debt is usually rated higher than the junior tranches, it offers lower coupon rates.
 Conversely, the junior debt offers higher coupons (more interest) to compensate for their greater risk of default; but because they are riskier, they generally come with lower credit ratings.